Climate change is endangering children and threatening their futures

 Solving these problems is central to Unicef’s mission to realise the rights of every child – especially the most vulnerable.
 We respond rapidly to natural disasters, providing children with the care, supplies and protection that could save their lives.
 We are committed to providing a safe environment for every child to grow up in.

 But children deserve more than protection.
 With the right support they can be empowered to become agents of change who can shape their own future.
-That’s why Unicef is providing communities with the tools and knowledge they need to resist the effects of climate change themselves.
-Then, increasing their access to green technologies and promoting the use of sustainable energy will help them to build a more sustainable and prosperous future.
+That’s why Unicef is providing communities with access to green technologies and promoting the use of sustainable energy.

 3 ways unicef